Trendyol/android-guidelines/architecture_decision_records/adr/0003-update-adr-template-with-madr.md

 ## Decision

-We update out ADR temlate with called [Markdown Architectural Decision Records(MADR)][1].
+We update out ADR template with called [Markdown Architectural Decision Records(MADR)][1].
 We are inspired its approaches and also updated some sections according to our use cases.

 ### Positive Consequences